michaelheiniger/Reivewpad-docs/docs/guides/aladino/specification.md

 ---
-id: specification
+title: "Aladino Specification"
-slug: specification
+id: "specification"
-title: Aladino Specification
+slug: "specification"
 ---

 Aladino is a simple language to specify steps in pull request workflows.